epochgeo/hootenanny-conan/README.md

 sudo updatedb
 ```

-# Start using the gcc 8 tools, YOU'LL HAVE TO DO THIS EACH TIME YOU START A NEW SHELL.
+Start using the gcc 8 tools.
 Add to ~/.bashrc:
 ```
 source /opt/rh/devtoolset-8/enable
 ```